CPEP Fellowship Programs

 Program Director: Jennifer Dien Bard

 The Department of Pathology and Laboratory Medicine at Children’s Hospital Los Angeles (CHLA), affiliated with University of Southern California (USC), offers a 2-year Medical Microbiology and Public Health Fellowship.
 The program offers training in all areas of microbiology to ensure the acquisition of skills and knowledge required to successfully direct a clinical or public health microbiology laboratory.
 The fellowship offers comprehensive training in all fundamental laboratory aspects of diagnostic microbiology, clinical consultation related to laboratory and infectious diseases, infection control and prevention and laboratory management/administration.
 Didactic lectures, attendance of infectious disease rounds and conferences will further develop the fellow’s skill set.
 Research opportunities specific to clinical and translational studies in all specialty areas are available.
 Collaborative laboratory and Infectious Disease training will be held at CHLA and Los Angeles County + USC Medical Center, to ensure extensive exposure to diverse pediatric and adult patient population.
 In addition, fellows will also receive laboratory training at the Los Angeles County Department of Public Health.
-CHLA offers 1-2 positions each year starting in July.
+CHLA offers 1-2 positions each year, starting in July.
 Applicants must have a doctoral degree in microbiology or related discipline, ideally within 5 years of enrollment in the program.
 The State of California requires that all foreign-educated, doctoral-level scientists (M.D.s and/or Ph.D.s) must have all transcripts authenticated.
 World Education Services Inc (WES) is recommended.
-The program reviews applications each year from July 1 through August 1, for a position that will begin July 1, the following year.
 More information, including application requirements can be found on the program website.

 Indiana University School of Medicine